 Pumpkin bread typically contains cinnamon, nutmeg, and cloves.
 However, you can also add ginger, allspice, and pumpkin pie spice.

-No, you can also use homemade pumpkin puree.
+Yes, you can use canned pumpkin puree instead of fresh pumpkin for this recipe.
+Just be sure to use a high-quality, unsweetened pumpkin puree for the best results.
 However, make sure to remove any excess water from the puree before using it in the bread batter.

 Why is my pumpkin bread dry?